 We hope to foster an environment in which people are better informed about their legal rights and empowered to enforce them by making legal services affordable and accessible.
 Each citizen should be aware of his or her legal responsibilities and rights to obtain justice, which is why LegalX strives to educate the public about these matters.

 As LegalX’s Chief Strategic Officer and co-founder, I work directly with every department.
-I set the company’s goals, ensure that growth is occurring within the allotted time, and ensure that the operations team is in line with the proactive strategies we have established.
-I also coordinate with the marketing team to set up the strategies needed to effectively connect with customers and increase sales.
+I set the company’s goals, ensure that growth is occurring within the allotted time.
+And ensure that the operations team is in line with the proactive strategies we have established.
+I also coordinate with the marketing team to set up the strategies needed to connect with customers.
+And increase sales effectively.

 The most crucial factor that I always consider while strategizing is previous client feedback and how to build on that to offer greater services to our users.
 In addition to these, I am in charge of maintaining vendor relations and customer management.